ozihler/teamsmells/chapters/The-Single-Point-of-Failure.md

 * It also hinders collaboration and knowledge sharing within the team.

 ## How to fix it?
-* Pair and Team Programming with the Knowledge Hogger.
+* Pair and Team Programming with the Single Point of Failure.
-* Knowledge transfer sessions (e.g. [Big Picture EventStorming](https://www.eventstormingjournal.com/big%20picture/step-by-step-guide-to-run-your-big-picture-event-storming)) with the Knowledge Hogger.
+* Knowledge transfer sessions (e.g. [Big Picture EventStorming](https://www.eventstormingjournal.com/big%20picture/step-by-step-guide-to-run-your-big-picture-event-storming)) with the Single Point of Failure.
 * Promote a culture of open knowledge sharing.
 * Implement useful documentation practices (e.g. EventStorming diagram).
 * Diversify project responsibilities with each "epic" or story.